yusi0928/Projects/0. Mock AI Analytics Automation Project/README.md

 No real customer, employee, financial, employer, or proprietary company data is used.

-## Business Context
+## 30-Second Summary

 Customer Support leadership needs a reliable weekly business review across countries and contact reasons.
-The key KPIs are contact volume, contact rate, AHT, FCR, CSAT, backlog, compensation cost, and cancellation rate.
+Key KPIs include contact volume, contact rate, AHT, FCR, CSAT, backlog, compensation cost, and cancellation rate.

-In many operations teams, weekly reporting is slow, manual, and fragmented.
-Analysts spend too much time preparing data, checking definitions, and explaining metric differences before the business can even start discussing performance.
-KPI definitions may also become inconsistent across reports, which makes decision-making less reliable.
+In many operations teams, this reporting process is still slow, manual, and fragmented.
+Analysts spend too much time preparing data, reconciling KPI definitions, checking data quality, and explaining metric differences before business teams can focus on performance and decisions.

+This project uses synthetic Customer Support data as an example to show how an analytics workflow can be automated and governed end to end:

+- generate safe synthetic operational data
+- transform raw data into clean analytical layers
+- build a governed weekly KPI mart
+- define KPI logic through a semantic metric layer
+- run data quality checks before metrics are used
+- publish BI-style dashboards for weekly performance review
+- surface diagnostic insights for anomaly review and escalation
+- create an AI-ready foundation for business summaries and stakeholder updates

-This project shows how an AI-ready analytics workflow can reduce that friction: one governed semantic KPI layer supports automated business reporting, analyst diagnostics, KPI governance documentation, and future BI implementation.
+The goal is not just to build dashboards.
+The goal is to show how one governed semantic KPI layer can support automated reporting, analyst diagnostics, KPI trust documentation, and future AI-assisted insight workflows.

 ## Live Dashboards